 The most romantic couple I have ever known were my Uncle Howard and Aunt Mildred.
 Howard had been an airplane mechanic in War World II and continued in that field after the war.
 Aunt Mildred was a homemaker.
 I never wanted visits to their home to come to an end.

 Their home was quintessentially 1940's Americana.
 Knotty pine walls yellowed with age, oval braided rugs, pipe stand and fringed lamps.
 High backed couch and step down end tables, walk around fireplace.
 Starched white Priscillas and Miss America glass pattern.
 Big open kitchen, bread and butter pickles, homemade biscuits, Uncle Howard at the sink.
-Every evening after supper he would wash the dishes for Mildred happily whistling.
+Every evening after supper he would wash the dishes for Mildred, happily whistling.
 He said he loved washing dishes because he could really get his nails clean after a day working on airplanes.
-Aunt Mildred at his side quietly drying and putting away.
-The light above the sink in the darkening kitchen just for them.
-The dishes done, a breakfast spot set for Uncle Howards early rise.
-Coffee cup turned upside down on it's saucer.
-Their quiet dance done for the evening.
+Aunt Mildred at his side quietly drying and putting away, the light above the sink in the darkening kitchen, just for them.
+Dishes done, a breakfast spot set for Uncle Howard's early rise, his coffee cup turned upside down on it's saucer, their quiet dance done for the evening.

 My last visit to Uncle Howard and Aunt Mildred's house was the same as my first visit as a child.
 The simple sharing of the routine of the day showed me the type of love I wanted for myself.
 Aunt Mildred was very ill on that last visit.
 Uncle Howard slept on the floor by her bedside so as not to disturb her painful sleep.
 He said to me, "I have never spent a day apart from her.
 She has given me so much, I am happy just to be near her."
 Uncle Howard would pass away very shortly after the death of Aunt Mildred.
 I have always loved to wash dishes.
 I know this is because of this most romantic couple.